 Petra Cliffs has been a fixture in the Burlington, Vermont community since its foundation in 2000.
 Through Petra Cliffs, we have a hunger to provide greater meaning to people's lives: climbing, adventure, recreation and education have reached over a half million people in Vermont, the Northeast, nationwide, and globally.
 As a sport that is accessible to all ages and abilities, Petra Cliffs provides a lifestyle as much as a physical challenge and a community as much as a gym.

-The recent American Alpine Club State of Climbing Report sheds light on a rapidly growing sport, contributing over $12 billion to the US economy.
-In the modern era of climbing, and as we approach the sport's debut in the 2020 Olympics, Petra Cliffs is excited to grow its resources and continue to provide the best in instruction, education, climbing resources, health, wellness, and programming to our community and far beyond.
+A 2019 American Alpine Club State of Climbing Report sheds light on a rapidly growing sport, contributing over $12 billion to the US economy.
+In the modern era of climbing, and as we have seen the sport's debut in the 2020 Olympics, Petra Cliffs is excited to grow its resources and continue to provide the best in instruction, education, climbing resources, health, wellness, and programming to our community and far beyond.

 The building site is located at 75 Briggs Street in Burlington, Vermont.
 New Construction of approximately 13,390 square feet (approximate 9,405 sf building footprint) is organized on two stories, including a first story mezzanine.
 The top story contains 1,725 sf of enclosed building area and provides access to an open rooftop of approximately 1,388 sf.

 - Lot Size: 1.67 acres

 - Building Size: 13,390 gsf (9,405 sf footprint)